mixer/interactive-node/README.md

 * [basic](examples/basic.ts) - Connects and sets up 5 buttons, when they are clicked the participant is charged 1 spark.
 * [dynamicControls](examples/dynamicControls.ts) - Connects and then creates and destroys 5 buttons with random text.
 * [joystick](examples/joystick.ts) - Connects and creates a joystick, logs participant coordinate values.

+Using Node.js?
+Clone this repo and run `npm run build` and the examples will be converted to JavaScript for you!

 ## Documentation